ministryofjustice/hmpps-personal-relationships-api/README.md

 ### Viewing Test Results

 After running the tests, the results will be available in the `build/reports/gatling` directory.
 Open the `index.html` file in a web browser to view the results.

+### CircleCI Integration

+Gatling tests are integrated into the CircleCI pipeline and run:
+1. As part of the main build-test-and-deploy workflow for every commit
+2. On a weekly schedule (every Monday at 2:00 AM) as part of the performance workflow

+For more information about the CircleCI configuration, see the [CircleCI README](.circleci/README.md).

 For more information about the Gatling tests, see the [Gatling README](src/gatling/README.md).